Homogeneous spaces in tensor categories: Preliminaries

 Fundamentals of commutative algebra and scheme theory in $\mathscr{C}$ were developed in \cite{C2} and \cite{C3}.
 Throughout this paper, if $A$ is a commutative algebra in $\mathscr{C}$ then we will write $m_{A}=m$ for its multiplication morphism and $\eta_{A}=\eta:\mathbf{1}\to A$ for its unit.
-We say that a commutative algebra $A$ is finitely generated if there exists a compact object $X$ in $\mathscr{C}$ and a surjective morphism $S(X)\onto A$.
+We say that a commutative algebra $A$ is finitely generated if there exists a compact object $X$ in $\mathscr{C}$ and an algebra morphism $S(X)\onto A$ that is an epimorphism in $\cC$.
 A consequence of our assumptions on $\mathscr{C}$ is that finitely generated algebras are Noetherian, see \cite[Lem.~6.4.4]{C2}, so in particular ideals are finitely generated.

 From now on, an `algebra' will always refer to an algebra in $\mathscr{C}$.
 When we want specifically to refer to an ordinary algebra we will say $\Bbbk$-algebra or algebra in $\mathrm{Vec}$.
 The same rule will be followed for (affine group) schemes.